RamonAsuncion/basic-calculator/README.md

-# The Simplest Calculator
+# A Two Input Calculator

-I used all the operators that python has to offer and made a calculator that works with a terminal.
-(Only works with two number inputs.)
+One of my many useless side projects.
+Who needs a calculator that supports more than two inputs anyway?

 ## Usage